qutech/qopt/README.md

 You can find the patch Notes in a markdown list in the package.
 Please be aware that the github repo is updated more frequently than the version on pypi.

+## Citing

+If you are using qopt for your work then please cite the [qopt paper](https://arxiv.org/abs/2110.05873), as the funding of the development depends on the public impact.

 ## References
 [1]: Khaneja, N., Reiss, T., Kehlet, C., Schulte-Herbrüggen, T., Glaser, S.